DnsZhou/insights-mcp/src/planning_mcp/test_prompts.md

 - Should summarize which RHEL versions are going to be retired next year and provide recommendations about upgrades.

 ### Test 4: Question about specific RHEL version after support
 **Prompt:** "I'm using RHEL 8.8.
-Are there any actions I should take?"
+Are there any actions regarding my RHEL version I should take?"

 **Expected Behavior**
 - Should call `planning__get_rhel_lifecycle` with no parameters